yonasBSD/forgejo/docs/unsure-where-to-put/adr-map-federated-person.md

   ExternalLoginUser -- Source
 ```

-### 3. Map to FederatedUser
+### 3. Map to User-2-FederatedUser

 Would improve the ability to map to the federation source.
+But we will have a additional model & table for FederatedUser

+1. We map PersonId.asWbfinger() to FederatedPerson.ExternalID (e.g. 13@some.instan.ce).
+2. We accept only URIs as Actor Items
+3. We can lookup for federated users without fetching the Person every time.
+4. Created User is limited:
+   1. non functional email is generated, email notification is false.
+   2. strong password is generated silently
+   3. User.Type is UserTypeRemoteUser
+   4. User is not Admin
+   5. User is not Active
+5. Created ExternalLoginUser is limited
+   1. Login via fediverse is not intended and will not work

 ```mermaid
 classDiagram